confluentinc/examples/multiregion/README.md

 * In the first and third cases, topics `single-region` and `multi-region-async` have nearly the same throughput performance (e.g., `1.15 MB/sec` and `1.09 MB/sec`, respectively, in the above example), because only the replicas in the `west` region need to ack.
 * In the second case for topic `multi-region-sync`, due to the poor network bandwidth between the `east` and `west` regions and due to an ISR made up of brokers in both regions, it took a big throughput hit (e.g., `0.01 MB/sec` in the above example).
 This is because the producer is waiting for an `ack` from all members of the ISR before continuing, including those in `west` and `east`.
 * The observers in the third case for topic `multi-region-async` didn't affect the overall producer throughput because the `west` region is sending an `ack` back to the producer after it has been replicated twice in the `west` region, and it is not waiting for the async copy to the `east` region.
+* This example doesn't produce to `multi-region-default` as the behavior should be the same as `multi-region-async` since the configuration is the same.

 ## Consumer Testing